-Prior to forming The Kearns Dance Project, Kearns was the director of bodytalk dance, a professional repertory company based in North Carolina.
+In addition to her academic career, Kearns is the artistic director of The Kearns Dance Project, a professional modern dance company based in North Carolina.
 The company has performed throughout the northeast as well as Europe.
 Please visit the company's website to learn more about the company's mission, upcoming performances, workshops, and projects.
 She has choreographed more than 55 professionally produced dance pieces nationally and internationally.
 Her work has been produced by Bijlokesite, the Unique Center of Ghent, Belgium; La Manufacture Dance Centre, Aurillac France; Movement Research Center, NYC; Highways Performance Space, LA; the North Carolina Dance Festival; New York Dance on Camera Festival; Changshu, China, city government; Brand Library Dance Series, LA; Spectrum Dance Series, LA; Dance Under the Stars Festival, Palm Desert, CA; Los Angeles County Arts open House; Caught Between: Dancing for Camera and Live Audience, Hollywood, CA; Festival of New Dance and Performance, LA; Haugh Performing Arts Center; California Choreographers Festival; Dance Moving Forward Festival, LA; and Fountain Theatre Festival of Solos and Duets, Hollywood, CA. "Everywhere I Look" (2004), Kearns' second dance video, is part of the permanent collection at the Jerome Robbins Dance Division of the New York Public Library for the Performing Arts at Lincoln Center in New York City.
 As a performer, Kearns dance in the works of New York choreographers Cara Gargano, Cathy Zimmerman, Deborah Glaser and Janis Brenner, and Los Angeles choreographers Kiha Lee and Ming NG.
 She received her Screen Actors Guild card for her principal work in a national commercial.
 Kearns has received over 36 grants, fellowships, and awards to support her artistic and scholarly projects.